 Also, every weekend in April through November, the gourmet food shop "Simply Living Life" serves freshly prepared take-out food at our Pavilion and Barn areas (close to the live music).

 Are picnics allowed?
 Yes.
 You are welcome to bring your own picnic food with you.
 However, food delivery services, catered food, and rentals may not be delivered.

 Do you have refrigerator space available so we can store something while we're there?
 No.

 Can we bring?...

 Can we bring footballs, baseballs, soccer balls, kites, lawn darts, and other various sporting goods to use while we're at the winery?
-For the safety of all of our guests, we do not allow the use of sports equipment, lawn darts and kites at AV.
+For the safety of all of our guests, we do not allow the use of sports equipment, lawn darts, frisbees, or kites at AV.
 However, we do allow cornhole and other games that cannot accidentally injure people.

 Can we bring pop up tents?
 Yes, small pop-up tents are allowed.